- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 12/2100Z to 13/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 12/2100Z to 13/2100Z: Solar activity has been at low levels for the past 24 hours. the largest event of the period was a C1 event observed at 13/1833Z from Region 2882 (N17W55).
+There are currently 2 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (14 Oct, 15 Oct, 16 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (14 Oct, 15 Oct, 16 Oct).

 IIA.
-Geophysical Activity Summary 12/2100Z to 13/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 315 km/s at 13/0625Z.
-Total IMF reached 8 nT at 13/0142Z.
-The maximum southward component of Bz reached -5 nT at 13/0024Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 346 pfu.
+Geophysical Activity Summary 12/2100Z to 13/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 480 km/s at 12/2211Z.
+Total IMF reached 7 nT at 12/2100Z.
+The maximum southward component of Bz reached -2 nT at 12/2251Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 193 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (14 Oct, 15 Oct, 16 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (14 Oct) and quiet to unsettled levels on days two and three (15 Oct, 16 Oct).